 \subsection{Almost Abelian algebras}

 A Lie algebra is called almost Abelian if it contains an Abelian ideal of codimension 1.
-Any almost Abelian algebra is solvable of solvability degree not greater than two.
+Each almost Abelian algebra is solvable of solvability degree not greater than two.

 Let $L$ be an almost Abelian but not Abelian algebra of dimension~$n$.
-We choose such a basis in~$L$ that $e_1$, \dots, $e_{n-1}$ form a basis of an $(n-1)$-dimensional Abelian ideal~$I$ containing in~$L$.
+We choose a basis in~$L$ such that $e_1$, \dots, $e_{n-1}$ form a basis of an $(n-1)$-dimensional Abelian ideal~$I$ contained in~$L$.
 Then the equations $[e_n, e_j]=\sum_{i=1}^{n-1}a_{ij}e_i$ exhaust all nonzero commutation relations of the algebra~$L$.
-Here and in what follows the indices $i$, $j$, $i'$ and~$j'$ run from~$1$ to~$n-1$ and indices $k$ and~$l$ run from~$1$ to~$n$.
+Here and in what follows the indices $i$, $j$, $i'$ and~$j'$ run from~$1$ to~$n-1$.
 We assume summation with respect to repeated indices.
 Thus, the nonzero matrix $A=(a_{ij})\in M_{n-1}$ completely defines the almost Abelian algebra~$L$.
 Note that the center of the algebra~$L$ coincides with the kernel of the operator~$A$, which acts on~$I$ and is defined by the matrix~$A$.
 Almost Abelian Lie algebras~$L$ and~$\tilde L$ are isomorphic if the corresponding matrices~$A$ and~$\tilde A$ are similar up to a constant multiplier, i.e., there exist a nonzero constant~$\mu$ and a nondegenerate matrix~$S\in M_{n-1}$ such that $\tilde A=\mu S^{-1}AS$.